fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 import Author from '@site/src/components/Author';

 :::info Important
 The Testnet Phase {1} has finished on Thursday, Oct.
 26th.
-Expect to see a detailed [blog](https://blog.fleek.network) on all the results and findings from Phase {1} the following week, as well as some info on what comes next for Fleek Network on the Road to Mainnet.
+Phase {1} turned out to be an enormous success.
+Seeing 5k+ nodes successfully running across the network and demonstrating that Fleek Network is capable of being just as performant as web2 cdn/edge platforms and, with further optimizations, potentially even more performant.
+Dive into the full performance data and key analysis in the Phase {1} recap [blog](https://blog.fleek.network/post/fleek-network-phase-1-recap).
 :::

 ## Testnet Phase {1}: